dshrestha2023/dineshshrestha-github.io/README.md

-# A website for Dapeng Li's CV
+# A website for Dinesh Shrestha's Resume
-Thi project hosts Dapeng's CV
+This project hosts Dinesh's Resume

 ## Getting Started